acgoliyan/supervisord/README.md

 The python script supervisord is a powerful tool used by a lot of guys to manage the processes.
 I like the tool supervisord also.

 But this tool requires us to install the big python environment.
-In some situation, for example in the docker environment, the python is too big for us.
+In some situation, for example in the docker environment, the python is small big for us.

 In this project, the supervisord is re-implemented in go-lang.
-The compiled supervisord is very suitable for these environment that the python is not installed.
+The compiled supervisord is very suitable for these environment in which the python is not installed.

 # Compile the supervisord